KubeRocketCI/docs/docs/operator-guide/auth/oauth2-proxy.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Protect Endpoints
+# Tekton Dashboard Authentication

-OAuth2-Proxy is a versatile tool that serves as a reverse proxy, utilizing the OAuth 2.0 protocol with various providers like Google, GitHub, and Keycloak to provide both authentication and authorization.
+[OAuth2-Proxy](https://oauth2-proxy.github.io/oauth2-proxy/) is a versatile tool that serves as a reverse proxy, utilizing the OAuth 2.0 protocol with various providers like Google, GitHub, and Keycloak to provide both authentication and authorization.
 This guide instructs readers on how to protect their applications' endpoints using OAuth2-Proxy.
-By following these steps, users can strengthen their endpoints' security without modifying their current application code.
-In the context of EDP, it has integration with the Keycloak OIDC provider, enabling it to link with any component that lacks built-in authentication.
+By following these steps, users can enhance the security of their endpoints without modifying their current application code.
+In the context of KubeRocketCI, it has integration with the Keycloak OIDC provider, enabling it to connect with any component that lacks built-in authentication.

   :::note
     OAuth2-Proxy is disabled by default when installing EDP.